rt4914/KlinicCon-Backend/README.md

 # 🤝 Contributing <a name="contributing"></a>

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-# ❓ FAQ & Troubleshooting <a name="faq"></a>

-**Q: How can I contribute to KlinicCon?**
-A: Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
-**Q: How can I report a bug or suggest a feature?**
-A: Please open an issue on our GitHub repository.

 # 📜 Changelog <a name="changelog"></a>